dansiegelman/Dan-Siegelman-Portfolio/docs/report-transcription.md

 - Premiere users can transcribe clean audio with the program’s native Speech-To-Text model.
 - Premiere allows users to import third-party transcripts.
 Therefore, Premiere users can transcribe problem audio with Whisper, then import the Whisper transcripts into Premiere.

+CLICK HERE to view each model’s full transcripts.